vurentjie/cmp-gl/README.md

 The completion for OpenGL constants (e.g GL_TRIANGLES, GL_VERTEX_ARRAY_SIZE, etc) is also added but the documentation is omitted.

-Currently the completions will display for c/cpp filetypes.
+By default the completions will display for c/cpp filetypes and insert c/cpp compatible code.

 ---